neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	  'password' => 'plaintextPassword'
 	);

-It will try to find an account in the ``TYPO3\FLOW3\Security\AccountRepository`` that has the username value as account identifier and fetch the credentials source, which has to be in the following format: ``HashOfThePassword,Salt``
+It will try to find an account in the ``TYPO3\Flow\Security\AccountRepository`` that has the username value as account identifier and fetch the credentials source, which has to be in the following format: ``HashOfThePassword,Salt``

 .. tip::

-	You should always use the FLOW3 hash service to generate hashes!
+	You should always use the TYPO3 Flow hash service to generate hashes!
 This will make sure that you really have secure hashes.

-The provider will explode the credentials source by the "," and try to authenticate the token by asking the FLOW3 hash service to verify the hashed password against the given plaintext password in from the token.
+The provider will explode the credentials source by the "," and try to authenticate the token by asking the TYPO3 Flow hash service to verify the hashed password against the given plaintext password in from the token.
 If you want to know more about accounts and how you can create them, look in the corresponding section above.